 In general, pets are permitted in campgrounds in national parks but must be restrained either on a leash not exceeding 6 feet in length, caged or crated at all times.
-Check park regulations regarding camping with your pet.
+Check national park pet policies and regulations regarding camping with your pet.
 Some campgrounds permit pet camping only in designated sites.
 Please be aware of the pet policy of the campground you’re planning to visit.
+As of 2022, all campsites within a national park can only be booked using www.recreation.gov

 Camping with Pets – U.S. National Park Service